ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `order/update` - to allow the user to change status of an existing order
 - `order/cancel` - to allow the user to cancel an existing order

-To further control access to an order, you can use the `OrderOwner` Limitation and set its value to `self`.
+To further control access to an order, you can use the `OrderOwner` limitation and set its value to `self`.
 This way users can only interact with their own orders.